 In the bottom left again you'll see a magnifying glass icon with the word GIF next to it.
 Press here and you'll be able to search for whatever GIFs you want to send.

-Then just tap on the GIF you wish the send, and you'll be able to push that out to your chat.
+Then just tap on the GIF you wish to send, and you'll be able to push that out to your chat after a quick preview.

 There's also a starred GIF option that will allow you to save your favorite GIFs or those you use regularly, so you won't always need to re-search for them each time you want to use them.